PeterDeWeirdt/infTRN_lassoEBIC/README.md

 # infTRN_lassoEBIC
 This repository is a fork of the infTRN_lassoStARS repository and contains a workflow for inference of transcriptional regulatory networks (TRNs) from gene expression data and prior information.
-Notably, this workflow does parameter selection using EBIC as opposed to StARS.
+This workflow does parameter selection using EBIC (or cross validation) as opposed to StARS.
 For detail on infTRN_lassoStARS reference:

 [Miraldi et al., Leveraging chromatin accessibility for transcriptional regulatory network inference in T Helper 17 Cells](https://www.biorxiv.org/content/early/2018/04/05/292987).